-Students have one week to "make-up" a missed laboratory session at the instructor's convenience.
-Failure to make-up the missed session within the required timeframe will result in a grade of zero begin assigned for all work associated with the missed session.

-Note: Attendance may be taken at the beginning and/or ending of each laboratory session.
-Arriving more than five minutes late or leaving early may result in the session being counted as a "missed laboratory session".

-- ♦ "at the instructor's convenience" does not guarantee the instructor's availability to allow for "make-up" material within the required timeframe; therefore every effort should be made to attend all scheduled exams and laboratory sessions. - ◆ ◆ sending an email/text or leaving a voice-message is not considered "adequate" in terms of contacting the instructor.
+- Students have one week to "make up" a missed laboratory session at the instructor's convenience•.
+Failure to make up the missed session within the required timeframe will result in a grade of zero begin assigned for all work associated with the missed session. - Note: Attendance may be taken at the beginning and/or ending of each laboratory session.
+Arriving more than five minutes late or leaving early may result in the session being counted as a "missed laboratory session". - ♦ "at the instructor's convenience" does not guarantee the instructor's availability to allow for "make-up" material within the required timeframe; therefore every effort should be made to attend all scheduled exams and laboratory sessions. - ♦ ♦ sending an email/text or leaving a voice-message is not considered "adequate" in terms of contacting the instructor.

 - OFFICE HOURS: The instructor will try to be available during the regularly scheduled office hours.
-Appointments for office consultations during other-than-posted times may be scheduled by contacting the instructor directly. - LAB ASSIGNMENTS: The due-date for all (non-report based) lab assignments will be specified at the time that they are assigned.
-(Note they will typically be due by the end of the next lecture/lab session.) - LAB REPORTS: All required lab reports are due one week after completion of the associated laboratory experiment. - All lab experiments must be completed individually with no collaboration between students.
-Note that referring to any reports/projects that were submitted by other students during previous semesters is considered collaboration. - All lab reports must be submitted electronically as an email-attachment, sent to the instructor's email address, in the form of a single Microsoft Word document (.doc, .docx) or Adobe Acrobat document (.pdf) that contains all of the report information including any required text, data tables, figures, plots, and/or sample calculations.
+Appointments for office consultations during other-than-posted times may be scheduled by contacting the instructor directly. - Note: A sign will be posted on the Q-215 door if the instructor is temporarily unavailable due to attendance of a faculty meeting or other unplanned event. - HOMEWORK & LAB ASSIGNMENTS: The due-date for all homework and (non-report based) lab assignments will be specified at the time that they are assigned.
+(Note they will typically be due by the end of the next lecture session.) - All lab assignments must be completed individually with no collaboration between students and submitted in the form of neat and orderly hand-calculations that are written single-sided on blank sheets of paper. - LAB REPORTS: All required lab reports are due one week after completion of the associated laboratory experiment. - All lab reports must be written individually with no collaboration between students. - All lab reports must be submitted electronically as an email-attachment, sent to the instructor's email address, in the form of a single Microsoft Word document (.doc, .docx) or Adobe Acrobat document (.pdf) that contains all of the report information including any required text, data tables, figures, plots, and/or sample calculations.

-The "Subject" of the email must be "REET 2020" and the attached file must be named in the following format:
+The "Subject" of the email must be "ECET 2111 Lab Report"

+The attached file must be named in the following format:
-2020-LabXX-Lastname

-★(No spaces in the file name)
+2111-LabXX-Lastname (No spaces in the name)